labex-labs/open-source-labs/python/python-mastery/lab-ex8-6-learn-about-delegating-generators/en/step2.md

 # Using `yield from` in Coroutines

-In this step, you will learn how to use `yield from` with coroutines for more practical applications.
+In this step, we'll explore how to use the `yield from` statement with coroutines for more practical applications.
+Coroutines are a powerful concept in Python, and understanding how to use `yield from` with them can greatly simplify your code.

 ## Coroutines and Message Passing

-Coroutines are functions that can receive values through the `yield` statement.
-They are useful for tasks like data processing and event handling.
-The `consumer` decorator in `cofollow.py` helps set up coroutines by automatically advancing them to the first `yield` point.
+Coroutines are special functions that can receive values through the `yield` statement.
+They're incredibly useful for tasks such as data processing and event handling.
+In the `cofollow.py` file, there's a `consumer` decorator.
+This decorator helps set up coroutines by automatically advancing them to the first `yield` point.
+This means you don't have to manually start the coroutine; the decorator takes care of it for you.

-Let's create a coroutine that receives values and validates their types:
+Let's create a coroutine that receives values and validates their types.
+Here's how you can do it:

-1. Open the `cofollow.py` file in the editor:
+1. First, open the `cofollow.py` file in the editor.
+You can use the following command in the terminal to navigate to the correct directory:

 ```bash
 cd /home/labex/project
 ```

-2. Add the following `receive` function at the end of the file:
+2. Next, add the following `receive` function at the end of the `cofollow.py` file.
+This function is a coroutine that will receive a message and validate its type.

 ```python
 def receive(expected_type):